-While you cannot avoid temporary SEO fluctuations when moving your website to a new domain, you can definitely minimize the impact and quickly regain your search traffic and rankings.
+While temporary SEO fluctuations are inevitable during a domain migration, you can reduce the impact.
+With the right approach, you’ll be able to quickly regain your search traffic and rankings.

-In this guide, we will show you the proper way to move WordPress to a new domain without losing SEO.
+In this guide, we’ll walk you through the correct way to move WordPress to a new domain without losing SEO.

-- Create a Duplicator package of your WordPress site
+- Step 1: Create a Duplicator Package of Your WordPress Site

-- Unpack WordPress on new domain
+- Step 3: Unpack WordPress on Your New Domain Name

-The process of switching to a new domain will temporarily affect your search engine rankings as Google and other search engines adjust to the changes.
+The process of transferring to a new domain will temporarily affect your search engine rankings since Google and other search engines will need to adjust to the changes.

-Yes, this will also temporarily affect your search traffic as well.
+It will also temporarily affect your search traffic.
 Please keep in mind that this is normal, and it happens to all websites that switch to a new domain.

 However, you can dramatically decrease the SEO impact by following this guide.
 We will show you the right way of moving your WordPress site to a new domain name, setting up proper 301 redirects, and notifying search engines.